Broughton Street is full of shops to look at and things to do. Here’s some of the must see’s while wandering up and down the strip!

 Okay, so we know this is technically more of a place to eat, but you should see the line out the door of this place after a movie lets out!
 Going out for ice cream is an activity all its own, and is one of the most famous ice cream spots in Savannah.
 Leopold’s Ice Cream was founded in 1919 by George, Peter, and Basil Leopold, three immigrant brothers from Greece.
 The shop was originally located on the corner of Gwinnett and Habersham, until Stratton Leopold, the youngest child of Peter Leopold, reopened the family business with his wife Mary.

-The new location on Broughton Street was designed by Academy Award nominated set designer Dan Lomino, with the all original fixtures like the black marble soda fountain and wooden interior phone booth.
-The shop is also filled with posters and props from Stratton Leopold’s film career.
+The location on Broughton Street was designed by Academy Award nominated set designer Dan Lomino.
+It has all original fixtures like the black marble soda fountain and wooden interior phone booth.
+Posters and props from Stratton Leopold’s film career fill the shop.

 The two-floor Paris Market and Brocante, is undoubtedly one of the coolest places to shop in Savannah.
-It’s owned by Paula Danyluk, who travels the world with her husband Taras in search of the latest treasures and décor from around the world.
+Paula Danyluk owns Paris Market.
+She travels the world with her husband Taras in search of the latest treasures and décor from around the world.
 From to India to Cairo, Milan, France and Rome, there is always something new to find.

 From unique home fixtures, old daguerreotypes, jewelry, soap, or artist books, you never know what they’ll bring in next.
 There is also a little café in-house on the first floor selling delectable drinks, macaroons, and a limited selection of sandwiches.